 Daihatsu Car Insurance in Australia - What You Need to Know

-From an insurance perspective, Daihatsus are among the cheapest cars to insure in Australia.
-Their very low market values, small engines, simple engineering, and low theft risk mean premiums are minimal.
-Most Daihatsus in Australia are older vehicles, so third party only or third party fire & theft cover may suit many owners.
+From an insurance perspective, Daihatsus are among the cheapest vehicles to insure in Australia.
+Low market values, tiny engines, straightforward mechanical designs, and minimal theft risk combine to produce some of the lowest premiums of any brand.
+Most Daihatsus are now older vehicles, so third party only or third party fire & theft may offer the most practical cover for many owners.

-All major Australian insurance providers - including AA Insurance, AMI, State, Tower, and ANZ - offer cover for Daihatsu vehicles.
+All major Australian insurers - including AAMI, Allianz, Budget Direct, and NRMA - offer cover for Daihatsu vehicles.
+Your Daihatsu's value can be checked via RedBook.
 See our full Australian car insurance comparison for more.

-Why Daihatsus Are Very Cheap to Insure in Australia
+Why Daihatsus Are Among the Cheapest Cars to Insure in Australia

-• Low values: Most Daihatsus in Australia have low market values, keeping insured amounts and premiums very low
+• Very low values: Most Daihatsus in Australia are worth under $8,000, keeping insured amounts and premiums at rock-bottom levels

-• Low theft risk: Daihatsus are very rarely targeted by thieves in Australia, keeping theft-related premiums low
+• Negligible theft risk: Daihatsus are extremely rarely targeted by thieves in Australia, reducing the theft component of your premium

-• Toyota connection: As a Toyota subsidiary, some parts can be sourced through Toyota networks, aiding availability
+• Toyota parts sharing: As a Toyota subsidiary, some Daihatsu components can be sourced through Toyota's extensive Australian dealer network

 Daihatsu Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Daihatsu models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 30-year-old driver with a clean record in a Sydney suburb.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes